Simultaneous High-Fidelity Single-Qubit Gates in a Spin Qubit Array: Main

 \subsection{Simultaneous operation of multiple qubits}

-We investigate simultaneous multi-qubit control using the Kaiser-window pulse.
+We now extend our parallel-control experiments to multiple qubits in the array.
 The crosstalk phases are calibrated for multi-qubit operations by measuring the phases accumulated on each qubit individually and summing these contributions linearly.
-To validate this approach, we measure the crosstalk phases accumulated on Q$_{3}$ when operating Q$_{2}$ or Q$_{4}$ individually (see Fig.~\ref{fig4}(a, b) for quantum circuit) and compare them to simultaneous pulses on both qubits (Fig.~\ref{fig4}(c)).
+To validate this approach, we measure the crosstalk phases accumulated on Q$_{3}$ when operating Q$_{2}$ or Q$_{4}$ individually (see Fig.~\ref{fig4}(a, b) for the quantum circuit) and compare them to simultaneous pulses on both qubits (Fig.~\ref{fig4}(c)).
 The measured phases as a function of control pulse amplitude are shown in Fig.~\ref{fig4}(d).
 Summing the fitted individual-phase results (black dashed line) agrees well with simultaneous pulse measurements, demonstrating that crosstalk phases can be measured pairwise and summed linearly.
 This method enables precise, scalable compensation of phase crosstalk in multi-qubit control sequences.

 Fig.~\ref{fig4} (e, f) illustrates the calibration procedure for general multi-qubit simultaneous operations, demonstrated here for the three-qubit case with qubits Q$_{2}$, Q$_{3}$, and Q$_{4}$.
 The simultaneous $\pi/2$ gate duration is set to 250~ns to reduce the peak driving amplitude.
-Crosstalk phases $\Delta\phi_{ij}$ between each qubit pair are measured individually and compensated within the gate sequences by shifting the microwave phase on each qubit Q$_{i}$ by $\sum_{j\neq i}\Delta\phi_{ij}$, as illustrated in Fig.~\ref{fig4}\rev{(f)}.
+Crosstalk phases $\Delta\phi_{ij}$ between each qubit pair are measured individually and compensated within the gate sequences by shifting the MW phase on each qubit Q$_{i}$ by $\sum_{j\neq i}\Delta\phi_{ij}$, as illustrated in Fig.~\ref{fig4}{(f)}.
 The simultaneous operation amplitudes are then calibrated using the same method described for the two-qubit case.
-Fig.\ref{fig4}\rev{(g)} illustrates the three-qubit optimization process, showing the driving amplitudes $A_{2}$, $A_{3}$, and $A_{4}$, and the resulting probability difference at each step.
+Fig.\ref{fig4}{(g)} illustrates the three-qubit optimization process, showing the driving amplitudes $A_{2}$, $A_{3}$, and $A_{4}$, and the resulting probability difference at each step.
 After approximately 10~steps, the amplitudes converge, minimizing the probability difference.
 Using these calibrated phases and amplitudes, we perform a three-qubit SRB experiment and achieve primitive $\pi/2$ gate fidelities >99.99\% for all three qubits (Fig.~\ref{fig4}(h)).